FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 Data may either be of fixed-length or variable-length.
-In Simple Binary Encoding, fixed-length data encoding may be used for data of predetermined length, even though it does not represent a FIX data type.
+In Simple Binary Encoding, fixed-length data encoding may be used for data of predetermined length, even though it does not represent a FIX datatype.
 Variable-length encoding should be reserved for raw data when its length is not known until run-time.